Mutual of America Equity Index Fund

 The Fund seeks investment results that correspond to the investment performance of the S&P 500®Index.

 The Fund primarily invests in the 500 common stocks included in the S&P 500® Index to replicate, to the extent practicable, the weightings of such stocks in the Index.
-The components of the Index are market capitalization weighted, adjusted for free float.
-Under normal circumstances, at least 80% of the Fund’s total assets are invested in securities included in the S&P 500® Index, which at December 31, 2018, included companies with market capitalizations from $2.9 billion up to $780.1 billion.
+The components of the Index are market capitalization weighted, adjusted for free float, which is the value of shares readily available in the market as held by public investors.
+Under normal circumstances, at least 80% of the Fund’s total assets are invested in securities included in the S&P 500® Index, which at December 31, 2019, included companies with market capitalizations from $2.9 billion up to $1.3 trillion.
 The Fund is rebalanced at approximately the same time that the S&P 500® Index to which the Fund is benchmarked is rebalanced and reconstituted, which currently occurs on the third Friday of the last month of each quarter.
-The Fund may concentrate its investments in an industry or group of industries to the extent that the index being tracked is also so concentrated.
+The Fund will concentrate its investments in an industry or group of industries to the extent that the index being tracked is also so concentrated.

 - General risk: The Fund may not achieve its investment objective.
 An investment in the Fund could decline in value, and you could lose money by investing in the Fund.

 - Market risk: The risk that prices of securities will go down because of the interplay of market forces may affect a single issuer, industry or sector of the economy or may affect the market as a whole.
 Events such as war, acts of terrorism, social unrest, natural disasters, public health emergencies and other unforeseen events could also significantly impact issuers, economies and markets generally.

 - Company risk: The price of the stock of a particular company can vary based on a variety of factors, such as the company's financial performance, changes in management and product trends, and the potential for takeover and acquisition.